 Restructuring and other charges in 2021 consisted primarily of a \$75 charge for U.K. and U.S. pension plans' settlement accounting, a \$15 charge for accelerated depreciation primarily related to the closure of small U.S. manufacturing facilities in Engine Products and Fastening Systems, a \$7 charge for layoff costs, a \$4 charge for impairment of assets associated with an agreement to sell a small manufacturing business in France, and a \$4 charge for various other exit costs.
 These charges were partially offset by a gain of \$12 on the sale of assets at a small U.S. manufacturing facility in Fastening Systems and a benefit of \$3 related to the reversal of a number of layoff reserves related to prior periods.
-The Company has closed some small manufacturing facilities and may in the future close additional small facilities in order to consolidate operations, reduce fixed costs, and exit less profitable businesses.

-Restructuring and other charges in 2020 consisted primarily of a \$113 charge for layoff costs, a \$74 charge for U.K. and U.S. pension plans' settlement accounting, a \$5 post-closing adjustment related to the sale of the Company's U.K. forgings business, a \$5 charge for impairment of assets associated with an agreement to sell an aerospace components business in the U.K, which ultimately did not occur and the business was returned to held for use, a \$5 charge related to the impairment of a cost method investment, which were partially offset by a benefit of \$21 related to the reversal of a number of prior period programs.
+Restructuring and other charges in 2020 consisted primarily of a \$113 charge for layoff costs, a \$74 charge for U.K. and U.S. pension plans' settlement accounting, a \$5 post-closing adjustment related to the sale of the Company's U.K. forgings business, a \$5 charge for impairment of assets associated with an agreement to sell an aerospace components business in the U.K, which ultimately did not occur and the business was returned to held for use, and a \$5 charge related to the impairment of a cost method investment.
+These charges were partially offset by a benefit of \$21 related to the reversal of a number of prior period programs.